Steven Effman: Florida House of Representatives

-In 1996, incumbent Democratic State Representative Steven Feren opted to run fro the State Senate rather than seek re-election, and Effman ran to succeed him in the 98th District, and was elected unopposed.
+In 1996, incumbent Democratic State Representative Steven Feren opted to run for the State Senate rather than seek re-election, and Effman ran to succeed him in the 98th District; he was elected unopposed.
 Effman was re-elected in 1998 without opposition.

 Effman declined to seek re-election to a third term in 2000.
 Earlier in the year, news broke that Effman had engaged in a sexual relationship with a woman he represented in a divorce case and entered into a confidential settlement to pay her $150,000.
 Following Effman's announcement that he would not seek re-election, two other former clients alleged that Effman had entered into sexual relationships with them.

 After finding that Effman had engaged in three sexual relationships with former clients, the Florida Supreme Court suspended Effman from the practice of law for 91 days, effective April 21, 2003.